heptarch/heptarch.github.io/projects.md

 nous.
 He lead from the inside.

-One might be inclined to view this "institute of creative technology" as a lucky and historically unique confluence.
+One might be inclined to view this "institute of creative technology" as a lucky and unrepeatable confluence of factors.
 But Kelly directed Bell Labs for less than 10 years; there were many Kellys.
 The only way to sustain success at that level for a century, I would argue, is to marry material security with an institutional philosophy that works.